The theology company logo

 Mathematics

 We have described scientific method as a cycle of imagination and testing.
-Popper Modern science began its career when Galileo and others began to use mathematics to expand their imagined models of the world.
+Modern science began its career when Galileo and others began to use mathematics to expand their imagined models of the world.
+Galileo: Il Saggiatore, Popper

 Mathematical language is an aid to consistency and communication.
 It is an extension of natural language.
 Mathematics uses numbers stretching to infinity to enable us to deal with huge sets of objects like all the points in a space, and complex relationships between them.

 We see mathematics stretching back to the beginning of recorded history, so we can only speculate about its origins.
-Kramer Here we use naming as a starting point to explore the nature of mathematics.
-Naming establishes a correspondence between two things.
+Here we use naming as a starting point to explore the nature of mathematics.
+Naming establishes a correspondence between two things, the name and what is named.
+Kramer, Genesis 2:19-20

 Arithmetic and geometry

 In addition to numbers, arithmetic is built on a set of operations on numbers, addition, subtraction, multiplication and division.
-Arithmetic was put on a firm foundation with the invention of set theory by Georg Cantor late in the nineteenth century.
-Dauben Using the imagery of sets, we can explain clearly to ourselves how things like addition and multiplication work.
+These operations were put on a firm foundation with the invention of set theory by nineteenth century mathematician Georg Cantor.
+Using the imagery of sets, we can explain clearly to ourselves how things like addition and multiplication work.
+Dauben

 Order and correspondence